memgraph/docs/docs/database-functionalities/streams/implement-transformation-module.md

 ```

 As you can see, the query is almost the same for every message, except the
-three property of the messages.
-This is exactly the case when the `parameters`
+three properties of the messages.
+This is exactly the case when the
-field of the result comes handy.
-Instead for formatting the string with the
+`parameters` field of the result is handy.
+Instead of formatting the string
-properties, we can pass the properties as query parameters:
+with the properties, we can pass the properties as query parameters:

 ```python
 import mgp